jolice/CaptchaRecognition/README.md

 # CaptchaRecognition

 This is a model of a web service that allows users for solving customers' captchas for the fee, a basic implementation of the AntiGate service.

-An access is provided through a REST api.
+# Features

+- API key (token) authentication
+- Support for both image (Base64) and text captchas
+- Access through the secured REST API
+- Recognition by multiple user for more precise results
+- Automatical captcha requeuing

-Technologies used:
+# Technologies used:

 - Spring Boot
+- Spring MVC
-- Spring MVC + Security
+- Spring Security
+- Spring Data
+- JUnit / Mockito
 - Hibernate 5
+- HSQL Database
+- Lombok
-- JUnit / Mockito
+- Maven